trek-view/basecamp/_posts/2023-02-17-building-street-view-alternative-for-the-outdoors-part-1.md

 }
 ```

-Which was positive... there is data... just too much.
+Which was positive... there is data... just too much (and I couldn't reverse engineer a filter/limit style variable into the request).
 Then I noticed `meldig` was actually another organisation, scanning the requests made by the web app;

 ```shell
 'https://graph.mapillary.com/graphql?doc=query getData($id: ID!) {